drewm1980/nv-console/README.txt

 3. A window where you can edit the selected note

 The program is always in one of two states, toggled with the Tab key:
-1. Searching/Creating notes
+1. Searching/Creating/Selecting notes
-2. Editing
+2. Editing the currently selected note

 Original version written by:
 Drew Wagner (drewm1980@gmail.com)